Paul Kane (poet): Awards and honors

 Over the course of his career, Paul Kane has won a variety of awards for poetry and teaching.
 While he was a student at Yale, he won the university's McLaughlin English Prize in 1970, and in 1973, he was appointed Class Poet.
 In 1984, he won a Fulbright Post-Graduate Grant, and in 1985, the Schweitzer Prize Preceptorship in Poetics from New York University.
 The following year, he was awarded Yale University's university fellowship.
 In 1987, he received a Literature Board Project Grant from the Australia Council, and in 1990, he was elected to PEN America.
 In 1989, Kane was an Expert-in-Residence at Hamilton College in Australia and a Guest Fellow at Ezra Stiles college at his alma mater, Yale University.
 In 1998, he was awarded both an NEH Fellowship from the National Endowment for the Humanities and a Guggenheim Fellowship from the John Simon Guggenheim Memorial Foundation.
 In 2000, Paul Kane was a visiting scholar at Monash University in Australia.
 In 2007, he was awarded the Philip Hodgins Memorial Medal for Service in Mildura, Australia.
 In 2012, he received an Initiative Grant Literature Board of the Australia Council for the Arts and was an artist-in-residence at The Guesthouse Arts Collective in Cork, Ireland.
 In 2012, Kane was also appointed as Poet Laureate of Orange County, New York.
 In 2013, The Liguria Study Center in Bogliasco, Italy awarded Kane with its Bogliasco Fellowship.
 In 2013, Paul Kane was awarded an Honorary Doctorate (honoris causa) from La Trobe University in Melbourne, Australia.
+The Australian government awarded him The Order of Australia (AM) in 2022 “for “significant service to literature, particularly through the promotion of Australian arts, poetry, and emerging talent.”